 The agency also announced that there were outbreaks at Maplecrest Rehabilitation Center in Madison and at York County Jail in Alfred, both linked back to the wedding event.

 “What we are dealing with is a giant tube of glitter.
-You open a tube of glitter in your basement then two weeks later you are in the attic and all you find is glitter and have no idea how it got there,” Maine CDC Director, Dr. Nirav Shah said.
+You open a tube of glitter in your basement then two weeks later you are in the attic and all you find is glitter and have no idea how it got there,” Maine CDC Director, Dr. Nirav Shah said on August 25.

 “That’s what Covid-19 is like.
 You open up glitter in Millinocket and next thing you know you are finding traces of it at a jail complex in York County.
 It’s just emblematic of how quickly, silently and efficiently it can spread.”